MrKsey/torrserver/README.md

 This is unofficial dockerized precompiled TorrServer within a debian:stable-slim image.

-TorrServer, stream torrent to http
+"TorrServer, stream torrent to http"

 More info:
 - https://github.com/YouROK/TorrServer